098765d/dualPredictor/README.md

-# dualPredictor: An Open-Source Tool for Simultaneously Grade Prediction and At-Risk Student Classification
+# Empowering Educators with An Open-Source Tool for Simultaneous Grade Prediction and At-risk Student Identification

 by D